Previous Up Next

 Model 4-0.0504 (0.11)0.112 *-0.00185 *0.0075

 The columns in this table are the explanatory variables and the coefficient of determination, R2.
-Each entry is an estimated parameter and either a p-value in parentheses or an asterisk to indicate a p-value less than 0.001.
+Each entry is an estimated parameter and either a p-value in parentheses or an asterisk to indicate a p-value less that 0.001.

 We conclude that the apparent difference in birth weight is explained, at least in part, by the difference in mother’s age.
 When we include mother’s age in the model, the effect of isfirst gets smaller, and the remaining effect might be due to chance.